LSBUGPG/SmoothDamp/README.md

         if (originalTo == current || originalTo > current == output > originalTo)
 ```

 This fixes the above case and is stable across the range of frame timings.
+This modified function can be simulated using the `Smooth Damp Zero Check` option for the `Smoothing` parameter.

 ![image](https://github.com/LSBUGPG/SmoothDamp/assets/3679392/ea72e8a5-9899-4c72-8b8a-0e6eff761427)